The 2 Ingredients Couples Need In Order To Be Truly Compatible

 When my clients ask, “How do we discover whether we’re emotionally compatible?” we discuss and evaluate the list you’ve just read.
 That process alone is very eye-opening!

 And we make sure they are approaching the question with a discipline of inquiry.
-First and foremost, they must become curious and inquisitive.
+First and foremost, they must become curious.
 They must stop judging and drawing conclusions.

-There may be people that appear not to be a match in this area, but they have huge potential.
+There may be people who appear not to be a match in this area, but they have huge potential.
 You can see it, feel it, and hear it.
-But, do you want to be your partner’s teacher?
+But do you want to be your partner’s teacher?
 There may be so many other amazing characteristics that you’re OK with that.
 If it’s like pulling teeth, you have the wrong partner.

 If the experience flows and is full of wonderful and fulfilling discoveries, that’s a good sign.